Willoughbridge Lodge Farm

 Antibiotic overuse fuels antibiotic resistance, a growing public health crisis causing over 2000 deaths a year in the UK (UK Health Security Agency)

-Consumption of chicken above 300g/week is also associated with an increased risk of all-cause mortality from gastrointestinal cancers; it’s contrary to the public interest to produce more meat.
+Consumption of chicken above 300g/week is also associated with an increased risk of all-cause mortality from gastrointestinal cancers.

 Kind regards,